BHandler¶

 Targets¶

-user drags and drops are targeted to the object (a BView
+user drags and drops are targeted to the object (a BView) that

 controls the part of the window where the message was dropped.
 The